timalbert/livefortheline/source/_trips/2024-01-20-whats-next.md

 <img alt="Alpheus medical device" src="/assets/images/alpheus.jpg" />

 I’ve been advised that, in addition to this clinical trial, if at all possible, the optimal treatment remains immunotherapy through a revamped vaccine.
-As a result, and with encouragement from many, we’ve decided to reopen <a href="https://www.gofundme.com/f/Help-Tim-Fund-Vital-Brain-Cancer-Treatment">our GoFundMe</a> with a new target to offset the private costs (~$200,000) of this type of precision medicine not yet allowed to be administered in the United States.
+As a result, and with encouragement from many, we’ve decided to reopen <a href="https://www.gofundme.com/f/Help-Tim-Fund-Vital-Brain-Cancer-Treatment">our GoFundMe</a> with a new target to offset the private costs (~$200,000) of this type of precision medicine <a href="https://www.congress.gov/bill/118th-congress/senate-bill/1906/text?s=1&r=27">not yet allowed</a> to be administered in the United States.
 The goal is to start a new immunotherapy routine, Lord willing, by March after completing the 4 doses of the trial.

 My body has been resilient the past few months and I've been able to return to normal activity.
-It been a joy to spend extended time with family over the holidays, to reconnect with many, and keep busy volunteering my time in various capacities with <a href="provenanceprecisionmedicine.org">The Provenance Foundation</a>, <a href="https://www.patricesurley.com">Revitalized Health with Patrice</a> and <a href="https://drmaryjodimilia.com">Dr. Mary Jo Dimilla</a>.
+It's been a joy to spend extended time with family over the holidays, to reconnect with many, and keep busy volunteering in various capacities with <a href="provenanceprecisionmedicine.org">The Provenance Foundation</a>, <a href="https://www.patricesurley.com">Revitalized Health with Patrice</a> and <a href="https://drmaryjodimilia.com">Dr. Mary Jo Dimilla</a>.
 Check out their patient-centered work!

 <x-blockquote class="font-mono" cite="https://www.esv.org/Psalm+16/#" caption="Psalm 16:11">
     <div>
-        <div><span class="text-sm font-semibold">11.</span> You make known to me cthe path of life;</div>
+        <div><span class="text-sm font-semibold">11.</span> You make known to me the path of life;</div>
         <div class="ml-6">in your presence there is dfullness of joy;</div>
         <div class="ml-6">at your right hand are epleasures forevermore.</div>
     </div>